sampsale/PracticeAssignment/readme.md

 7. The application (front and backend) can be started with a single command in terminal

-This app has both SQL database version, running with PostgreSQL (need server address to access) and a version with a in-memory dictionary "database".
+This app has both SQL database version, running with PostgreSQL and a version with an in-memory dictionary serving as the "database".
 Depending on which one you are using, change the variable dataBaseEnabled on HTTPSMethods.js to true or false.
-Default is false, since there is no PostgreSQL server provided, but if you can run PostgreSQL locally, it's possible; just change th settings of database.py to match yours.
+Default is false, since there is no PostgreSQL server provided, but if you can run PostgreSQL locally, it's possible; just change the settings of database.py to match yours.

 ## How to start

 1. Install packages for both back- and frontend
     - cd book_collection_front ; npm install
-    - cd book_collection_back ; pip install -r requirements.txt
+    - cd book_collection_back/no_sql_version ; pip install -r requirements.txt
 2. Run either of these in main directory to start both ends
     - py runfrontandback_python.py
     - runfrontandback_powershell.ps1